Christian Hansen Jr.

-Christian Hansen Jr. (born October 16, 1931) is a retired businessman and government official from Vermont.
-A Republican, he is best known for his service as United States Marshal for the District of Vermont from 1969 to 1977 and again from 1982 to 1994.
+Christian Hansen Jr. (October 16, 1931 – May 14, 2023) was an American businessman and government official from Vermont.
+A Republican, he was best known for his service as United States Marshal for the District of Vermont from 1969 to 1977 and again from 1982 to 1994.

 Early life

-Christian Hansen Jr. was born in Fitchburg, Massachusetts on October 16, 1931, a son of Christian Hansen Sr. and Margaret Hansen.
+Christian Hansen Jr. was born in Fitchburg, Massachusetts, on October 16, 1931, a son of Christian Hansen Sr. and Margaret Hansen.
 He attended the schools of Fitchburg, and graduated from Fitchburg High School in 1949.
 Hansen attended Fitchburg State University and Stevens Business College of Fitchburg.

 Hansen served in the United States Air Force from 1951 to 1955 and attained the rank of staff sergeant.
-He completed basic training at Sampson Air Force Base, New York, then carried out assignments at Lake City Air Force Station, Tennessee and Donaldson Air Force Base, South Carolina.
+He completed basic training at Sampson Air Force Base, New York, then carried out assignments at Lake City Air Force Station, Tennessee, and Donaldson Air Force Base, South Carolina.

 Start of career

 After his military service, Hansen resided in Leominster and was employed by New England Telephone and Telegraph Company (NET&T); beginning as a business office representative in the company's Fitchburg office in 1955, he became a sales representative in 1957, then a corporate communications consultant, followed in February 1965 by promotion to business office manager in St. Albans, Vermont.
 In December 1965, Hansen was transferred to the business office manager's position at NET&T's office in Brattleboro.
 While residing in St. Albans, Hansen served as a deputy sheriff for Franklin County, and after moving to Brattleboro, he was a Windham County deputy sheriff.

 Interested in politics as a Republican, in 1968 Hansen was active in the gubernatorial campaign of James L. Oakes.
 Oakes lost the Republican nomination to Deane C. Davis, after which Hansen was active in the successful Davis campaign.
 In March 1969, Hansen and his wife purchased a Brattleboro flower shop, Taylor for Flowers.